 1860 US Census.
 Town of Cuyler. pg.
 9.

 73/67 Wm.
 D. Hakes (25), b.
 NY and Lucy Ann Hakes (25), b.
 NY.

 In the Barber household are what appear to be orphan Babcock children, and an adult, Amy Babcock, in 1850, and an elderly, Sabra Babcock in 1860.

-Are there any guardianship records for Cortland County, that might give us some insight in to the parents of these children?
-Sabra Babcock (88).
-Is this the widow of Azariah Babcock?
-According the Revolutionary War Widow's pension (W.25198) Sabray Hill Babcock had 3 children, the oldest was Oliver.
-At the time of the application in 1849 (age 88 and upwards), she was a resident of Truxton, and in 1855 she was a resident of Cortlandville.
+Are there any guardianship records for Cortland County, that might give us some insight in to the parents of these children.
+Sabra (Hill) Babcock was the widow of Azariah Babcock and the mother of three children.
+The oldest was Oliver, according to her Revolutionary War Widow's pension (W.25198).
+At the time of the application in 1849 she was a resident of Truxton, and in 1855 she was a resident of Cortlandville.
 Could these children be her descendants through a son?
 Any help would be much appreciated.
 I am willing to share what information I have gathered.

 Notify Administrator about this message?